 - Proposal of most suitable measurement methods and procedures for the condition assessment of a wide range of high voltage components

-- Dissipation factor and capacitance measurements at a frequency of 50 Hz and as a function of voltage (tip-up test from 0 to 12 kV) and frequency (20‑400 Hz)
+- Dissipation factor and capacity measurements at a frequency of 50 Hz and as a function of voltage (tip-up test from 0 to 12 kV) and frequency (20‑400 Hz)

 - Winding resistance measurement and dynamic resistance measurement on tap changers (dyn.
 OLTC scan)

 - Short-circuit impedance and frequency response of stray losses (FRSL)

 - Transformer turns ratio and vector group check